 How will you power your life on the road?
 Whether you’ve got a 4WD, camper trailer or caravan, it’s important to choose the right battery charger for your set-up.
 But we’re not just talking about on the road.
 If you select the right battery charger, you can use it at home too.
 Win, win!

 To appreciate why battery chargers are an essential item of gear, you need to first understand how a dual battery system works.

 A dual battery system is increasingly common in campervans, RVs and 4WDs.
 In addition to the standard battery in your vehicle, you install one or more auxiliary batteries.

 But here’s the thing – using the auxiliary battery means you won’t need to load the starter battery with these items.
 So, there’s no risk of a dead battery when it’s time to move on.

 The question is: how do you keep your auxiliary battery system operating at peak efficiency when you’re off the grid?
 This is where you need a battery charger.

-There are 2 main types of battery chargers:
+There are two main types of battery chargers to consider:

 AC to DC Battery Chargers

 AC to DC chargers are designed to charge your battery from mains power or a generator.

 Rather than using a generator’s 12V supply, you plug the regulated charger into the AC source on the generator.
 There are two major benefits to this: